 Atlas of Animal Adventures: A Collection of Nature’s Most Unmissable Events, Epic Migrations, and Extraordinary Behaviors by Rachel Williams and Emily Hawkins

-A journey through 31 of nature’s most unmissable animal events from the team who wrote Atlas of Adventures, this book celebrates the amazing animals of the earth.
+A journey through 31 of nature’s most unmissable animal events from the team who wrote Atlas of Adventures.
+This book richly celebrates the amazing animals of the earth.

-An introduction into far-flung destinations from award-winning writer and illustrator Marc Martin, Everything and Everywhere explores the features that make a destination unique and give it character.
+An introduction into far-flung destinations from award-winning writer and illustrator Marc Martin.
+Everything and Everywhere explores the features that make a destination unique.
 Each page is covered in drawings and interesting facts about 15 locations around the world.
 Locations included are Antarctica, Alice Springs, Hong Kong, Tokyo, Ulaahbaatar, New Delhi, Moscow, Cairo, Paris, Reykjavik, New York City, Galapagos Islands, Amazon rain forest, Rio de Janeiro, and Cape Town.

 There was a Wee Lassie who Swallowed a Midgie by Rebecca Colby and Kate McLelland